ShreyasJamadagni/Feral/README.md

 # Feral.
 Date Created: 23rd September 2017

 Learning to make a kernel/shell.

-In the future make .json support to store all the names of the functions(since they work well with dictionaries).
+A kernel for python by python of python.

+#Updates/ TO-DO:
+1. Make it more dynamic
+2. Options for every command
+3. JSON file support for all commands.
+4. Complete support for python.